 The crocodiles of the lake have been fady (taboo, sacred) since then and may not be disturbed or hunted.
 It is said that one day a white stranger broke this fady and killed the biggest crocodile, the former village elder Jaomarainga.
 On the way back to Antsiranana the stranger died in a mysterious accident.
 A silver bracelet was found at the foot of the dead crocodile.

-Meanwhile the weekly feeding of the holy crocodiles has become an attraction.
-In a small office at the market place of Anivorana Nord there is an entrance fee to pay, then people follow you – always on Saturdays – to the lake about four kilometres away.
-With singing and loud clapping the (long overweight) crocodiles are lured to the shore and fed with zebu meat.
+Meanwhile the weekly feeding of the holy crocodiles has become a small insider tip among travellers.
+The road to Anivorano North is unfortunately in a bad condition, but can be driven on by off-road vehicles.
+In a small office at the market place of Anivorano Nord there is an entrance fee to pay, then people follow you – always on Saturdays – to the lake about four kilometres away.
+With singing and loud clapping the hungry crocodiles are lured to the shore and fed with zebu meat.
 In honour of the ancestors, heads of sacrificed zebus are also on a pole in this sacred place.
 Besides curious travellers, many Sakalava come here to ask for protection, happiness, health or the fulfillment of certain wishes from their ancestors.